 Regenerative agriculture doesn’t just cause less harm to soil, environment and climate – it actually benefits them.

 bio-familia has joined forces with the association Agricultura Regeneratio to promote regenerative agriculture in Switzerland.
-Since 2022, as part of its mass balance approach, bio-familia has been sourcing grain from farms that use regenerative agriculture techniques.
+Since 2022 bio-familia has been supporting farms that grow grain with regenerative agriculture techniques.
 A farm can’t just switch to regenerative production overnight – it requires a lot of knowledge, experience and time. bio-familia therefore pays all farmers a premium on the quantities that they produce and sell on the market.

 To receive this premium, the farms have to work out their climate footprint, conduct soil testing and digitally record their crop yields.
 The experts at Agricultura Regeneratio analyse the data and offer the farms specialist support.